syncfusion-content/wpf-docs/wpf/Step-ProgressBar/Customizing-Data-Templates.md

 ## Item Template

 You can customize the content of `StepViewItem` by using the ItemTemplate property.
-The following example shows how to customize the step view item content with DataTemplate.
+The following example shows how to customize the step view item's content with DataTemplate.

 {% highlight xaml %}